Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Methods

 \subsection{Quantification of Anharmonicity}

-We examine anharmonicity in GST through evaluation of the PES, using the method proposed by Knoop \textit{et al.} \cite{PhysRevMaterials.4.083809}, which was adopted in previous work to study other materials \cite{doi:10.1021/acs.jpcc.3c02863}.
+In this work, anharmonicity is defined as the deviation of a PES from the harmonic approximation which assumes the interatomic potentials take a quadratic shape (Figure 2).
+We examine anharmonicity in GST using the method proposed by Knoop \textit{et al.} \cite{PhysRevMaterials.4.083809}, which was adopted in previous work to study other materials \cite{doi:10.1021/acs.jpcc.3c02863}.
 The same workflow is employed here.
-It can be summarised as: i) evaluation of the harmonic PES through finite-difference phonon calculations ii) sampling a more realistic PES through \textit{ab initio} molecular dynamics (AIMD) simulations iii) through evaluation of force constants (FCs), quantify the deviation of the AIMD-PES with that of the harmonic approximation and obtain the standard deviation, $\sigma$.
-A more detailed description of the method is found below and illustrated in section II.B, Figure 3. \\
+It can be summarised as: i) evaluation of the harmonic PES through finite-difference phonon calculations ii) sampling a more realistic PES through \textit{ab initio} molecular dynamics (AIMD) simulations iii) through evaluation of force constants (FCs), quantify the deviation of the AIMD-PES with that of the harmonic approximation and obtain the standard deviation, $\sigma$. \\

-As mentioned previously, anharmonicity is defined as the deviation of a PES from the harmonic approximation which assumes the interatomic potentials take a quadratic shape (Figure 2).
-The harmonic approximation treats vibrations in solid materials as a second-order Taylor expansion around equilibrium bond distance, i.e. a parabolic (quadratric) potential:

-Where, $V_0 = V_0(\mathbf{R_0})$ is the potential energy in equilibrium, and $u_i^\alpha = R_i^\alpha - R_{0,i}^\alpha$ represents small displacements from equilibrium.
-Greek letters represent Cartesian directions (i.e., $\alpha = x, y, z$), and $i$ and $j$ represent atoms within the lattice.
-The term $\Phi_{ij}^{\alpha\beta}$ represents the harmonic force constants, i.e., the Hessian of the PES (potential energy surface) evaluated at $R_0$.
-The mass-scaled Fourier transform $\Phi$ yields the dynamical matrix $D(\mathbf{q})$, whose eigenvalues and eigenvectors determine the harmonic vibrational modes.\\

-As anharmonicity is defined as the deviation between the exact PES (Figure 2), $V(\mathbf{R})$, and the harmonic PES, $V^{(2)}(\mathbf{R})$, anharmonic effects, $V^{A}(\mathbf{R})$, \textit{i.e.} the anharmonic contribution to $V(\mathbf{R})$, for any given atomic configuration are quantified by measuring the difference between the correct PES and the harmonic PES, via:

-To quantify anharmonic behavior, the method proposed by Knoop \textit{et al.} is employed \cite{PhysRevMaterials.4.083809}.
-Firstly, the harmonic force constants, $\Phi$, are obtained and from this the harmonic forces are approximated as:

-Secondly, phase-space is sampled at 300 K via AIMD and from this the actual and anharmonic forces are quantified from the dynamics.
-Analogous to Equation 2, the anharmonic contributions to the forces are defined as:

-where \(F^A\) is the anharmonic contribution to the forces, \(F^{\text{ha}}\) are the anharmonic forces and \(F\) represents the exact forces from the PES. \\

-Finally, from this $\sigma$ is defined as the root-mean-squared error (RMSE) of the harmonic approximation in relation to the standard deviation of the force distribution:
+$\sigma$ is defined as the root-mean-squared error (RMSE) of the harmonic approximation in relation to the standard deviation of the force distribution: